nh0627/CodingTest/JavaScript/FunctionalProgramming/WhatIsFunctionalProgramming.md

 * Closure
 A function accesses a variable defined outside of the function scope, which is the scope of the parent.
+> There is no clear way to create private methods in JS, but the closure can ‘private’ the methods.

 ```
 const closure = function() {